brittneypostma/devDocs/src/posts/uiux.md

 ## Typography

 Typography means the style and appearance of our text.
 There are a few types to choose from and combining these together correctly can be a great way to enhance your design. **Serif** is a traditional typeface with serifs, or tails, at the edges of the letters.
-Serifs have 4 different types just within that style.
+Serifs have many different types just within that style.
+Here are just 4 of them.

 > <p align="center">
 <img src="uiux/serif.png" alt="serif types" style="width: 100% min-width: 300px;">
 </p>

 **Sans Serif** is a typeface that may come as no surprise to you means without serifs, those little tails on the edges.
 It is one of the popular typefaces used today and was popularized by the [Swiss Style](#grids).
-They also have 4 types within it.
+They has 4 types within it.

 > <p align="center">
 <img src="uiux/sans-serif.png" alt="sans serif types" style="width: 100% min-width: 300px;">